Design thinking. is it a methodology, mindset, trend, the new must in business acumen, or all of the above?

 Regardless of your interpretation, it has been around for quite a while.
 The bottom-line is most leaders still don’t understand how exactly it helps improve or drive new business outcomes.

-Ultimately it stands for innovation, and that goes beyond the lone wolf or high-profile entrepreneurial maverick.
+Ultimately it stands for innovation, and that goes beyond the lone wolf or high-profile entrepreneurial maverick as the business tools do, for example with the popular Free Invoice Creator tools out there in the market.
 It’s a team sport that requires interdisciplinary collaboration; when guided properly, innovation allows meaningful changes to blossom in the accounting department just as much or more as in the new product or new business department.